Aboss3b13/Lernatelier-Periode-1-sem3/README.md

 ### 22.08.2025
 - [ ] I want to add a screenshot feature that works similar to the circle to search feature on android devices
 - [ ] As of right now the code calls the LLM when I send my prompt and it runs ollama and generates a response and then closes.
-I want to add a feature that allows the bot to understand context.
+I want to add a feature that allows gemma to understand context.
-- [ ] I want to create an AI music generator which which generates MIDI that gets played back with a soundfont.
+- [ ] I want to test my app and see how much it can do with analysising text and solving math equations using the screenshot feature.

+Today, I enhanced my AI assistant WPF application by implementing a screenshot feature inspired by Android’s Circle to Search.
+This allows users to select a screen region for image analysis by the Gemma3:4b LLM, integrated via the Ollama API.
+The feature captures the selected area, saves it as a PNG, and sends it to the AI for processing, displaying results in a streaming chat bubble.
+I tested the functionality with basic image analysis queries to ensure accuracy.